-Experience needed: High school diploma or GED.
-Five years of experience in the construction industry.
-Completion of the OSHA 30 certification.
+Experience needed: High school diploma or GED, five years of experience in the construction industry, and completion of the Occupational Safety and Health Administration (OSHA) 30 certification.

 Although it’s not the most glamorous job, you can make some serious cash as a plumber.
 Plumbers install equipment, repair water damage, tend to gas leaks, and fix broken pipes, among many other tasks.
 You’ll need to know how to install plumbing fixtures like bathtubs and toilets as well as appliances like dishwashers.